njfamirm/blog/site/en/blog/ai-vs-human-brain.md

 Think of the context window as a whiteboard.
 It's the space where your current conversation is written down.
 The AI can "see" everything on that whiteboard to inform its next response.
 However, this whiteboard has a fixed size.
 Once the conversation gets too long, the earliest parts get erased.
 The AI literally forgets what you talked about at the beginning of the conversation.

+This limitation becomes a real problem when building practical AI systems.
+Imagine an AI trying to run a business for weeks or months—it would eventually forget crucial decisions it made early on.
+This is exactly the challenge I analyzed in [Anthropic's Project Vend experiment](https://medium.com/@njfamirm/learn-from-anthropic-project-vend-61f105df1f17), where I explored how a single long conversation trying to manage everything led to compounding errors and inconsistent decisions—and proposed architectural solutions to address these issues.

 ## 4. Reasoning: Applying Logic vs. Predicting Patterns

 Are you a purely logical being?
 Is the AI truly reasoning with you?
 Let's look at the difference between finding an answer and predicting what an answer should look like.